altdesktop/python-dbus-next/docs/low-level-interface/index.rst

     print(reply.body[0])

-:example: A custom method handler
+:example: A custom method handler.
+Note that to receive these messages, you must `add a match rule <https://dbus.freedesktop.org/doc/dbus-specification.html#message-bus-routing-match-rules>`_ for the types of messages you want to receive.

 .. code-block:: python3